Rylorx/web102_prework/README.md

 Most of the major challenges that were encountered while building the application were those revolving around JavaScript phrases.
 For example, at first I didn't understand how filters or reducing worked, and it took me a little bit of time.

 Further, adding the extra challenge of the search bar also took me a bit of time to figure out.
 For example, the input type of text for the search bar as well as the 'input' event listener took me a little bit of research and time to get used to.
 Other than that, I really enjoyed building this application and learning all about REACT and JavaScript and how they interact.
+I really enjoyed this prework and am excited to learn more!

 ## License